racoon63/bandwidth-monitor/README.md

 # Bandwidth-Monitor

-Bandwidth-Monitor is tool with which you can use to measure and monitor your latency and bandwidth.
+Bandwidth-Monitor is a tool with which you can use to measure and monitor your latency and bandwidth.
 Bandwidth-Monitor automatically creates statistics from your measured data and displays it in Grafana over a webUI.

 ## Usage